RatInALabCoat/Gif-Creator/README.md

 # Gif-Creator

-I created this application to help users create GIFs using Python.
+I created this application to use GIFs as wallpaper and to help users create GIFs using Python with their own mp4 files.

 Im tired of using videos to gif online because sometimes it takes too long and some of the sites contain ads; malware that is harmful to your computer, and the quality of GIF is low and has more noise.